huuff/exobrain/computer-technology/networking/osi-networking-model.md

 * Layer 3 is the IP layer, is the one in which packets travel and IP routers operate.
 * Layer 2 is where data packets are addressed to endpoints that are connected to network physical or virtual interfaces.
 There are several protocols at this layer like ethernet and wi-fi.
 This is the layer at which MAC addresses operate
 * Layer 1 is called the physical layer, it's where a physical interface is connected to some physical cable through which the data travels.

+The OSI model was meant to be a protocol suite to power networks, but TCP/IP won the protocol battle.